sam-falvo/sam-falvo.github.io/_posts/2016-12-18-thoughts-on-forth.md

 abstractions are treated as adaptation layers that sits between your desired application and the surrounding environment.
 Often, these layers are bundled with the *application*, and not provided as a standard feature of the language.

-Put more plainly, *the Forth environment itself was untrusted by an application developer.*
+Put more plainly,
+*the Forth environment trusts the application to do the right thing, but the application never trusts the Forth environment.*
-This differs starkly from the usual view of the runtime environment not trusting the application.
+This differs starkly from the usual view where the application trusts the runtime or operating system, but the runtime environment or operating system does not trust the application.

 When you have total freedom over the programming landscape like this, won't chaos ensue?
 Yes and no.